eslint/eslint/docs/rules/operator-linebreak.md

 ### Options

-The rule takes two options, a string, which could be "after", "before" or "none where the default is "after" and an object for more fine-grained configuration.
+The rule takes two options, a string, which can be "after", "before" or "none" where the default is "after" and an object for more fine-grained configuration.

 You can set the style in configuration like this: